 Two bearing alternators can be supplied with an optional, factory-fitted transport lock that is fastened on to the non-drive end of the alternator.
-The non-drive end transportation lock provides protection from vibration and movement to the alternator bearings.
+The non-drive end transportation lock provides protection from vibration and movement of the alternator bearings.
 The non-drive end transportation lock should be used before and after coupling the alternator to a prime mover as it provides an additional level of protection when the generator set is being transported.
 If a transportation lock is supplied:

-- Non-drive end transportation lock should be fitted to the alternator before the alternator is transported, when both coupled or uncoupled to a generator set. - Non-drive end transportation lock must be removed before rotating, coupling or operating the alternator. - Non-drive end transportation lock must be retained with the alternator and should be re-fitted before transporting the alternator or generator set. - Non-drive end transportation lock may need to be removed if the alternator is put into storage if the it prevents the alternator from being rotated for maintenance.
+- Non-drive end transportation lock should be fitted to the alternator before the alternator is transported and when coupled or uncoupled to a generator set. - Non-drive end transportation lock must be removed before rotating, coupling or operating the alternator. - Non-drive end transportation lock must be retained with the alternator and should be re-fitted before transporting the alternator or generator set. - Non-drive end transportation lock must be removed during maintenance as it prevents the alternator from being rotated.